-Additional results from the Phase 1b trial of LYT-200 in combination with tiplalizumab in head any. - ongoing.
-Additional data from the trial is expected to be presented in a scientific forum in 2024.
-Additional results from the Phase 1b trial of LYT-200 in combination with tislelizumab in head and neck cancers are expected in 2024. - LYT-200 has broad intellectual property coverage for these antibody-based immunotherapy technologies.
+- The Phase 1b clinical trial evaluating LYT-200 in relapsed/refractory AML and MDS patients is ongoing.
+Additional data from the trial is expected to be presented in a scientific forum in 2024. - Additional results from the Phase 1b trial of LYT-200 in combination with tislelizumab in head and neck cancers are expected in 2024. - LYT-200 has broad intellectual property coverage for these antibody-based immunotherapy technologies.
 As of December 31, 2023, there are 15 families of intellectual property within this patent portfolio, including eight families of patent filings that are co-owned with and/or exclusively licensed from New York University which cover antibodies that target galectin-9, including LYT-200, and methods of using these antibodies in various immuno-oncology technologies and treatment methods.
 In addition, the intellectual property portfolio includes six families of company-owned patent applications covering the use of anti-galectin-9 antibodies in the diagnosis and treatment of various cancers, including solid tumors and hematological cancers and one family of patent applications co-owned with BeiGene directed to combination therapies for the treatment of solid tumors.
 This intellectual property portfolio comprises four issued U.S. patents which are expected to expire in 2038, 12 pending U.S. patent applications, which if issued, are expected to expire 2037 through 2044, two international PCT applications, 54 pending foreign applications and 12 issued patents in foreign jurisdictions.